panchalshubham0608/js-interview-questions/js/design/design_patterns_in_js.md

 **Proxy Pattern**
 This design pattern provides an object that acts as a substitute for a real service object used by a client.
 A proxy is a class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, or may require logging or some other added functionality.

+### Bheavioral Design Patterns
+**Chain of Responsibility Pattern**
+This design pattern allows passing a request along a chain of potential handlers until one of them handles it.